montrells/Project1/README.md

 # Project1

-# JUMP!
+# MATCH!
 Game for Project 1

 <!--Second time 10:45, but didn't do tic-tac-toe priority and sizing yet, so added in right after opening -->
 <!--WDI5 10:35 -->